JohnFunkCode/ProgrammingChurch/README.md

 Another handy reference you'll need is the [W3Schools](https://www.w3schools.com/) HTML web development site.

+#### Solutions
+My solutions for these exercises are in my [flask-textanalytics repo](https://github.com/JohnFunkCode/flask-textanalytics)

 #### Exercise 1 - building your first flask application
 Using Pycharm we're going to create a new project and build a very simple flask app.
 I like the folder structure Santiago uses to organize his work in the Udemy [Flask Tutorial Step by Step](https://www.udemy.com/python-flask-tutorial-step-by-step/learn/v4/content), so we'll mimic it.
 * First create a new repo named **flask-textanalytics** in github.
 Make sure to select everything at the bottom to create python get ignor, and an MIT licences, and generate a README.md file.
 Clone this project into your code directory on your computer.